-According to a satisfied customer on TripAdvisor.com, the motel I selected in Oceano, CA was “warm, clean, friendly” and “conveniently located, not too far from the beach and coastal scenic route.”
+According to online reviews, the motel I selected in Oceano, CA was “warm, clean, friendly” and “conveniently located, not too far from the beach and coastal scenic route.”
 Professional photos showed a cheery yellow 2-story building and spacious rooms with granite-counter bathrooms.

-When I pulled into the parking lot, it was after 9pm and the beach town appeared deserted—the only proof of life a glowing neon sign announcing the liquor store next door.
-I didn’t see reception at first, just a Plexiglas drive-thru window of the sort usually found at a Burger King.
-As I walked toward it, an older Indian gentleman peered out a glass door to beckon me into a 8’x6’ office that reeked of his bare feet.
-Instead of “warm, clean, and friendly,” this motel was dark, creepy, and smelly.
+When I pulled into the parking lot, there was no lobby, just a Plexiglas drive-thru window.
+An older gentleman beckoned me into a tiny office that reeked of his bare feet.
+Instead of “warm, clean, and friendly,” the motel was dark, creepy, and smelly.

 1.)
-Start with recommendations.
-Ask a friend, the visitor’s bureau, or your favorite travel blogger for the best options.
+Get local advice.
+Ask a friend, the visitor’s bureau, or your favorite travel blogger for hotel recommendations.

 2.)
-Check TripAdvisor.com listings.
+Check TripAdvisor rankings.
 Knowing the top-ranked luxury or boutique lodging (or whatever category appeals to you) gives you a point of reference for comparing what is available.

 4.)
 Realize that star ratings are subjective.
 I’ve often used Hotwire.com to book rooms of a certain star-rating value when I wasn’t particular about the specific hotel.
 That usually works out fine, except that I’ve learned to ask for higher-rated digs.
 Their 4-star hotel sometimes turns out to be what I (and other travel websites) would rate 3 stars.

-6.)
-Know your limits.
+8.)
+Know your bottom line.
 If you know you won’t be happy without turndown service, don’t settle for anything less than a 5-star hotel.
 But if you do reserve a 2-star motel, don’t complain when there’s no complimentary water bottle.